ilkkamtk/JavaScript-english/apit-ajax.md

 const dataFromAPI = JSON.parse(result.contents);
 ```

 5. Note that allOrigins puts the API's response inside the `contents` property.
-Contents is just text, so it still needs to be converted into a table/object using the JSON.parse() function.
+Contents is just text, so it still needs to be converted into an array/object using the JSON.parse() function.